schreibfaul1/ESP32-MiniWebRadio/README.md

 <li>The SD card is wired as SD_MMC to improve stability and increase speed.
 This means that the GPIOs cannot be chosen freely.
 The <a href="https://github.com/schreibfaul1/ESP32-MiniWebRadio/blob/MiniWebRadio-V2/additional_info/SD_Card_Adapter_for_SD_MMC_.jpg">SD card adapter</a> must not have any resistors as pull-ups or in series.</li>
 <li>Instead of the VS1053, it can be decoded using SW.
 Possible formats are mp3, aac, mp4 and flac (flac requires PSRAM).
 A DAC is required (e.g. UDA13348, MAX98357A, PCM5102A) connected via I2S.</li>
 <li>The display can now be 480x320px, the ILI9486 (SPI display from the Raspberry PI) is supported</li>
+<li>In the finished device, the SD card may be inaccessible.
+For this case, an FTP server is integrated.
+Here are the settings in Filezilla.
+The username and password are esp32 and can be changed in common.h</li>
 <br>
 <br>